Succeeding with Patch

-If you installed Trends using the Apply All Tanium recommended configurations option, the IT Operations Metrics board is automatically imported after the Patch service account is configured.
+If you installed Trends using the Apply All Tanium recommended configurations option, the IT Operations Metrics board is automatically imported.

 Create computer groups.
 See Tanium Console User Guide: Create a computer group.

 Additional computer groups might be required to fulfill the requirements of your organization.
-See Organize computer groups.
+See Organize computer groups for Windows and Linux endpoints.

 Ensure that all operating systems that are supported by Patch are included in the Patch action group.